 "step": 3

-- Copy the
+}- Copy the

-directory to the other signers usingscp
+HorcruxNamadadirectory to the other signers usingscp.

-folder to the second signer, you will need to delete both folders named cosigner_1 and cosigner_3, along with their content from the HorcruxNamada folder inside signer 2.
-This will leave only two folders: cosigner_2
+After copying your HorcruxNamada folder to the second signer, you will need to delete both folders named cosigner_1 and cosigner_3, along with their content from the HorcruxNamada folder inside signer 2.
+This will leave only two folders: cosigner_2 and state.

 - Copy